wcgordon1/lamplighter/manuscript/publish/ch4_Edge_of_Water.md

 "I'll walk along the shore.
 Thank you for the coffee.
 And the conversation."

 "Any time.
 And Ivy?"
 Morrow paused, one foot already on the path back to the landing.
-"If you notice other sounds around town—patterns that don't quite fit—you can always ask June about them.
+"If you notice other sounds around town; patterns that don't quite fit; you can always ask June about them.
 She's got good instincts about which things need attention and which things are better left alone."

 Ivy watched the sergeant make her way back toward the harbor patrol station, moving with the confident stride of someone who understood her territory completely.
 Then she turned back toward the city, studying it from this new vantage point.

 The ferry horn sounded again as the boat returned from its run to the mainland, the same deep, steadying note she'd heard before.
-But now she understood it differently—not just as a signal, but as a tool.
+But now she understood it differently; not just as a signal, but as a tool.
 Something that created stability in a place where stability wasn't guaranteed.

 She pulled out her notebook and began a new page, heading it with the date and "Ferry Landing - Dawn."
 Below that, she wrote: "Even rhythms stabilize.
 Question: What other systems in the city serve double purposes?
 What else maintains balance without official recognition?"